 Ethical Guideline for Journal Publication.
 The publication of an article in a peer-reviewed journal of Musamus Journal of Civil Engineering (MJCE) is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

-Program Studies of Physical Education, Faculty of Teacher Training and Education as publisher of Musamus Journal ff Physical Education and Sport (MJPES) takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical behavior and other responsibilities.
+Program Studies of Civil Engineering, Faculty of Engineering as publisher of Musamus Journal of Civil Engineering takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical behavior and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Program Studies of Physical Education, Faculty of Teacher Training and Education and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, the Program Studies of Civil Engineering, Faculty of Engineering of Teacher Training and Education and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 Fair play.
 The editor at any time evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.